How to Wear A Kashmiri Shawl for Every Occasion

 draping-over-the-shoulders-a-way-to-wear-a-kashmiri-shawl

-In Kashmiri tradition, shawls, especially those made from Pashmina or finely woven wool, have been draped over the shoulders to create an air of grace and elegance.
-This style highlights the shawl’s craftsmanship, especially the fine handwoven fabric and intricate embroidery, making it a striking statement piece.
+IIn Kashmiri tradition, shawls have been draped over the shoulders for centuries.
+This style highlights the shawl’s craftsmanship, especially the fine handwoven fabric and intricate embroidery, making it an immediate statement piece.

 How to Style: Drape the shawl loosely over both shoulders, allowing the ends to hang down to your sides or across your arms.
 This look is perfect for formal events, weddings, or traditional gatherings.
-For a more refined look, you can gently tuck one side behind your back, letting the shawl cascade beautifully, drawing attention to the embroidery.
+For a more refined finish, gently tuck one side behind your back, letting the shawl cascade beautifully and drawing attention to the embroidery.

 Waist Cinch